-- Ship agents must ensure to submit the Maritime Declaration of Health (MDH) within 24 hours prior to arrival, with updated communication minimum 1 night before arrival that should include the number of persons on board, any confirmed Covid-19 cases, the number of possible cases based on PLF. - PLF must be completed with all close contacts identified from each positive case and they must all remain on board.
-Any passenger or crew with low risk exposure will still be required to complete the PLF and be monitored for symptoms over the next 14 days. - Cruise line must also share decisions taken by member countries on the itinerary of the respective ship. - Note the section on positive case for further guidelines. - Communicate to all crew members and passengers the local protocols. laws and regulations which they must abide by while in Belize.
+- Ship agents must ensure to submit the Maritime Declaration of Health (MDH) within 24 hours prior to arrival, with updated communication minimum 1 night before arrival that should include the number of persons on board, any confirmed Covid-19 cases, the number of possible cases based on PUI Form. - PUI Form must be completed with all close contacts identified from each positive case and they must all remain on board.
+Any passenger or crew with low risk exposure will still be required to complete the PUI Form and be monitored for symptoms over the next 14 days. - Cruise line, as necessary, must also share decisions taken by member countries on the itinerary of the respective ship. - Note the section on positive case for further guidelines. - Communicate to all crew members and passengers the local protocols. laws and regulations which they must abide by while in Belize.